Ivan Bogachev

 (A + A + A + ...) = A

-Once the individual is connected to the group, he loses the ability to switch his pattern of behavior.
-He should be extracted from the group to perform the switch.
-And he will not be able to connect back using the other pattern.
+Once an individual is connected to the group, he loses the ability to switch his pattern of behavior.
+He should be extracted from the group to perform the switch, and he will not be able to connect back using the other pattern.

-The same way it happens with the exaggerated impulses, many repeating patterns of behavior can create an intense, uncontrollable process within the group at some point.
+The same way it happens with exaggerated impulses, many repeating patterns of behavior can create an intense, uncontrollable process within a group at some point.
 This effect can be poetically described as "the madness of the crowd".

 LEADERS

-Individuals that use the patterns of the class II, more complex ones, can be perceived as leaders.
+Individuals that use patterns of class II, more complex ones, can be perceived as leaders.

-Individuals that use the patterns of the class I, can join the leader that shares the pattern with them.
+Individuals that use patterns of class I can join the leader that shares a pattern with them.

 (A + A + A + ...) + AB = AB

 Leaders use two connected patterns of behavior.
 They stabilize each other.
-This means that the leader becomes the stabilizer of the crowd, and can stop it or push it to keep the coordination between the two patterns.
+This means that the leader becomes a stabilizer of the crowd, and can stop it or push it to keep the coordination between two patterns.

-This leads to the idea that it will be wise to put the individuals that use the patterns of the class II, not the class I, to the formal positions of the leaders and managers.
+This leads to the idea that it would be wise to promote individuals that use patterns of class II, not class I, to formal positions of leaders and managers.
 Their stability will help to keep things under control.

 SOCIETY

-Since the group can include the three leaders, it can be connected to three other groups.
-Every group on the perimeter will have the maximum of two leaders left to connect to the next groups.
+Since a group can include three leaders, it can be connected to three other groups.
+Every group on the perimeter will have the maximum of two leaders left to connect to next groups.
 Then more.
 And more.
 The society is being made.

-This basic structure of the society is a tree structure.
-It allows us to create the chain of command.
+This basic structure of a society is a tree structure.
+It allows us to create a chain of command.
 All roads lead to Rome.
-We can force the ideas and drive the progress and innovations.
+We can force ideas and drive progress and innovations.

 G